She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 Exactly.

-Bianca shut her eyes.
+Bianca closed her eyes.

-Mila reached into her dress and pulled out a creased envelope, sealed with shaking tape.
 “Aunt Mara said I had to give you this if I found the other half.”

 Mara.

-A nurse from the clinic.
+A nurse from San Vittore Private Clinic.

 The one with kind hands.